mankyKitty/leesp/README.md

 ### UPDATES

+- 13/01/2014 Added project cabal file (finally, holy hell).
+Began support for comments, so far it's not going so well.
 - 01/11/2013 ADDED A STANDARD LIBRARY!
 OMG!!
 This was incredibly exciting.
 Now it really feels like a Lisp!
 (There is even closure support and everything. o.O).
 After pulling the cord on the REPL just run the following ```(import "leebs/stdleeb.leesp")``` or ```(import "path/to/leeb/stdleeb.leesp")``` and you should have everything in the stdleeb!
 - 01/11/2013 Added support for loading text files as source files and the following file functions:```open-input-file```, ```open-output-file```, ```close-input-port```, ```close-output-port```, ```read```, ```write```, ```read-contents```, ```read-all```.
 - 01/11/2013 Added the ability to create and store functions using ```define``` and ```lambda```.